 - Do you have extra contribution room after you’ve invested your money?
 Let’s be real, you probably do, because $63,500 is a lot of money, and it is the rare millennial who can max out their TFSA on investments alone.

 - If you do have extra contribution room, do you want to use it to tax-shelter your emergency fund or other big savings accounts?
 This can be a great way to shelter the interest your savings will earn in a high-interest savings account, and since it won’t impact your EI or other benefits when you withdraw it, it’s well-suited to the kind of withdrawals you’ll need to make in an emergency like a job loss.

 - Are you letting cash savings get in the way of your investments in your TFSA?
 If you are, stop.
 If you have to prioritize what to put into your TFSA because you’re maxing it out (a

 goodfantastic problem to have!) always prioritize your investments.

-But that’s an advanced maneuver, and we’re going to cover RRSPs next week, so.
+But that’s an advanced maneuver, and the millennial’s guide to the RRSP is right over here.
 Let’s move on.

 To give you a (brief) idea of my storied history with my TFSA, here are all of the ways I have used it.